History of WGAL in Timeline

 WGAL

-WGAL is a television station based in Lancaster, Pennsylvania, serving the Susquehanna Valley as an NBC affiliate.
-It is owned by Hearst Television and operates studios in Lancaster Township.
-The station's broadcast transmitter is located near Hallam, PA.
-As a local news provider, WGAL is a key source of information for the region.
+WGAL is a television station based in Lancaster, Pennsylvania, serving the Susquehanna Valley.
+It is an NBC affiliate owned by Hearst Television.
+The station's studios are located on Columbia Avenue in Lancaster Township, and its transmitter is near US 30 north of Hallam.

-On March 18, 1949, WGAL went on the air as the fourth television station in Pennsylvania and the first outside of Philadelphia, broadcasting on VHF channel 4.
+On March 18, 1949, WGAL began broadcasting on VHF channel 4.
+It was the fourth television station in Pennsylvania and the first outside of Philadelphia.

-On December 31, 1952, WGAL moved to channel 8 to prevent interference with WRC-TV in Washington, as required by the FCC.
-At the same time, WGAL increased its power from 1,000 to 7,200 watts.
+On December 31, 1952, WGAL moved to channel 8 as a requirement by the FCC to prevent interference with WRC-TV in Washington.

 January 1, 1954: First Color Television Broadcast

-On January 1, 1954, WGAL presented its first color television broadcast, which was the Tournament of Roses Parade.
+On January 1, 1954, WGAL presented its first color television broadcast of the Tournament of Roses Parade.

 In 1963, Nielsen collapsed the Lancaster and Harrisburg–York areas into one large market.
-Before this WGAL carried some programs from CBS, DuMont and ABC.
+WGAL also carried programs from CBS, DuMont and ABC until 1963.

 1969: Sale of KOAT and KVOA

-In 1969, the Steinman family sold KOAT in Albuquerque, New Mexico, and KVOA in Tucson, Arizona, to Pulitzer Publishing.
-The Steinman family had purchased three more television stations over the years.
+In 1969, the Steinmans sold KOAT in Albuquerque, New Mexico, and KVOA in Tucson, Arizona, to Pulitzer Publishing.

 1976: Sale of WGAL Radio Stations

-In 1976, the Steinmans sold off the WGAL radio stations, after having purchased them in 1922.
+In 1976, the Steinmans sold off the WGAL radio stations.

-In late 1978, the Steinmans sold WGAL-TV and WTEV to Pulitzer, earning a return on their original investment.
+In 1978, the Steinmans sold WGAL-TV and WTEV to Pulitzer.

-In 1985, under Pulitzer's ownership, WGAL became the first television station in Pennsylvania to broadcast in stereo.
+In 1985, WGAL became the first television station in Pennsylvania to broadcast in stereo.

 On September 30, 1995, weekend morning editions of News 8 Today premiered.